pacstall/chaotic-PPR/README.md

 The Chaotic PPR will automatically trigger the apt repository metadata rebuild for you.

-Then all thats left is to wait for the package to be processed!
+Then all that's left is to wait for the package to be processed!

 #### Consquent runs
 Run `docker-compose up`.